SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/SwarmingElements.md

 # Swarming elements

-With DataMiner Swarming, you can swarm basic elements from one DataMiner Agent in a cluster to another.
+With DataMiner Swarming, you can swarm basic elements from one DataMiner Agent to another within a cluster.
 You can do so in DataMiner Cube or via an Automation script.

 When you are swarming an element so it gets hosted on a different DataMiner Agent, a temporary transition occurs.
 To indicate this, the following message will be displayed: